abkolan/stream-alerts-improved/README.md

 Value |1    |1    |0    |0    |1    |  04 |
 Event |E1   |E2   |R    |R    |E4   |  -- |

-A simulation of this can be found in a gist [here](https://gist.github.com/abkolan/d786e261752d2ae76faa11fcb1645aa4).
+A simulation of a single instance of a sliding window of 10s can be found in this gist [here](https://gist.github.com/abkolan/d786e261752d2ae76faa11fcb1645aa4).

 ### Further Improvements
 * The map can be garbage collected if the last updated time is passed the interval.